rovak73/paes-rag/README.md

 ## Project Description
 Automated Question Answering System for PAES (University Admission Test) using Retrieval Augmented Generation (RAG).
 The system processes exam PDFs and provides detailed answers based on the source material.

+PAES stands for the Prueba de Acceso a la Educación Superior, which is Chile’s standardized test for university admissions.
+Introduced in 2022, PAES replaced the previous test known as the Prueba de Selección Universitaria (PSU).

+### The PAES assesses competencies across several core areas:

+- Reading Comprehension
+- Mathematics (with PAES Math 1 for all applicants, and an additional PAES Math 2 for more demanding math-focused programs)
+- Sciences (covering biology, chemistry, and physics)
+- History and Social Sciences

+PAES emphasizes practical reasoning and problem-solving skills rather than rote memorization, aiming to provide a more holistic and fair assessment of students’ readiness for higher education in Chile.

 ## Key Features
 - PDF text extraction from PAES exams
 - Vector storage using ChromaDB for efficient retrieval